Catholic Identity

 Dynamic Catholic Institute Partnership

-We are excited to be engaged in a partnership with Dynamic Catholic Institute (DCI) founded by Matthew Kelly.
-To launch this partnership, DCI graciously donated 8,000 Holy Moments books to NCC for all students, staff, parents/guardians, and alumni.
-Holy Moments will be read throughout Lent 2023.
-Furthermore, within this partnership, NCC will assign a Dynamic Catholic book for summer reading to all students and staff.
-Parents/Guardians and alumni will also all be invited to join this initiative each school year.
-The book choice will shape the theme for the school year and other events.
-During the second semester of the school year, all students in their respective theology classes will read another DCI book.
+We are excited to be in a partnership with Dynamic Catholic Institute (DCI) founded by Matthew Kelly.
+Every school year, NCC will assign a Dynamic Catholic book for summer reading to all students and staff.
+Parents/Guardians and alumni will also all be invited to join this initiative.
+The book selected will shape the theme for the school year and other events.
+During the second semester, all students in their respective theology classes will read another DCI book.
 This partnership does not replace any theology curriculum aligned to Diocesan standards, rather it helps strengthen it.
 For more information on Dynamic Catholic, visit www.dynamiccatholic.com.